B-Rad80/code-components/README.md

 # COPY tract_designations FROM '/???/tract_designations.csv' DELIMITER ',' CSV HEADER;
 Add django user
 # CREATE ROLE django WITH SUPERUSER LOGIN PASSWORD 'DUHJANGO';

+That should be all you need to get this working.
+You can test it by running the server and visiting 127.0.0.1:8000/hubQuery/